 HOW TO ARRANGE FOR SHIPMENT OF HOUSEHOLD GOODS

-The Distribution Management Office (DMO) is open from 0730 – 1600 Monday through Friday; Thursday will be closed at 1400 for training, and excluding holidays.
-Retirement and Separation classes are given once every month at the station auditorium.
+The Distribution Management Office (DMO) is open from 0730 – 1600 Monday through Friday.
+Thursday will be closed at 1400 for training, and excluding holidays.
+PCS workshop classes are given once every month at the education center hub.
 We are located on MCAS Miramar at BLDG 2258 the JRC.
 Walk-ins are welcome.

 While filling out the initial paperwork, we ask that you estimate 1000 lbs. per room, be sure to include garage and any storage areas.
 The regulations and the local moving companies require any shipment under 5,000 lbs. can be packed and picked up in one day, shipments 5,000 to 10,000 lbs. will take one day to pack and one day to pick up, anything 10,000 or more will require two days to pack and one day to pick up.